amida-tech/amida-survey-microservice/README.md

 ### Multi Lingual Support

 This is a English first design where all logical records are assumed to be in English when first created.
 Once a record is created any user facing text column (those users see in the user interface) can be translated to any language.
-For each table English and translated versions of user facing text colums are stored in an axuilliary table whose name is the name of the actual table postfixed with `_text` (Ex: `question` and `question_text`).
+For each table English and translated versions of user facing text columns are stored in an auxilliary table whose name is the name of the actual table postfixed with `_text` (Ex: `question` and `question_text`).

 ### Tables